top of page

 This is less about meeting every possible interpretation, and more about making the proposal easy to assess.

-Estate guideline documentation sits alongside — not in place of — statutory Council Approval Landscape Plans.
+Estate guideline documentation sits alongside — not in place of — statutory development application landscape documentation.

 Where council assessment is the primary driver, the focus remains on statutory clarity.
-Where estate controls also apply, we ensure the landscape scope reads consistently across both review paths without creating parallel narratives or conflicting information.
+Where estate controls also apply, the landscape scope needs to align with both review pathways without creating parallel narratives or conflicting information.

-The intent is to keep the external works coherent for all reviewers, rather than optimising for one audience at the expense of another.
+The intent is to keep external works coherent and consistently interpreted by all reviewers, rather than optimising documentation for one approval layer at the expense of another.

 Frequently asked questions